jmlivingston/react-components-library/README.md

 ### Create New Component

-To create new components, you can use the following to generate the component, styles, stories, and spec.
+To create new components, you can use the following to generate the component, styles, stories, and test.
 This uses [Plop](https://plopjs.com/) and can be customized under scripts/templates.

 `npm run generate`